adamfoneil/Dapper.Repository/README.md

 To implement, bear in mind:
 - Your model classes must implement [IModel](https://github.com/adamfoneil/Models/blob/master/Models/Interfaces/IModel.cs) from package [AO.Models](https://www.nuget.org/packages/AO.Models), installed automatically as a dependency.
 - As a Dapper-based library, this uses direct database connections.
-As such, this works only on the backend -- such as in a Blazor Server app or API backend.
+As such, this works only on the backend -- such as in a Blazor Server app, API backend, or MVC/Razor Pages app.

 Example, using a fictional `MyContext` object: